celestiaorg/docs/how-to-guides/celestia-node-troubleshooting.md

 :::tip
-Refer to [the ports section of this page](#ports) for information on which ports are required to be opened on your machine.
+Refer to [the ports section of this page](#ports) for information on which ports are required to be open on your machine.
 :::

 :::tip NOTE